Surgery for Pituitary Tumors

 This is the most common way to remove pituitary tumors.
 Transsphenoidal surgery is done through the sphenoid sinus, a hollow space in the skull behind the nasal passages and below the brain.
 The back wall of the sinus is just below the pituitary gland.

-When this surgery is done by an experienced neurosurgeon and the tumor is small (a microadenoma), the chances that it can be removed completely are high.
-If the tumor is large or has grown into the nearby structures (such as nerves, brain tissue, or the tissues covering the brain) the chances of removing the tumor completely are lower, and the chance of damaging nearby brain tissue, nerves, and blood vessels is higher.
+If the tumor is large or has grown into the nearby structures such as nerves, brain tissue, or the tissues covering the brain, the chances of removing the tumor completely are lower, and the chance of damaging nearby brain tissue, nerves, and blood vessels is higher.

 Craniotomy

-If the pituitary tumor is larger or more complicated, a craniotomy may be needed.
+If the pituitary tumor is larger or more complicated, a craniotomy might be needed.
 This surgery is done through an opening in the front of the skull, off to one side.
 The surgeon has to work carefully beneath and between the lobes of the brain to reach the tumor.

 A craniotomy has a higher chance of brain injury and other side effects than transsphenoidal surgery for small tumors, but it’s safer for large and complex tumors because the surgeon is better able to see and reach the tumor as well as nearby nerves and blood vessels.